-Michael E. Rose, a graduate of the University of Illinois College of Law, has been practicing in the Portland area since 1975.
-Over the course of forty years, he has represented people in a wide range of misdemeanor and felony cases at trial, on appeal and on post-conviction relief throughout the State of Oregon.
-He is now of counsel to the firm.
+Michael E. Rose, co-founder and retired partner of Creighton & Rose, is a graduate of the University of Illinois College of Law, and practiced in the Portland area since 1975.
+Over the course of forty-seven years, he has represented people in a wide range of misdemeanor and felony cases at trial, on appeal and on post-conviction relief throughout the State of Oregon.
+He is now (finally) retired.

 Among the significant criminal cases in which he has been involved, of particular interest have been Sosnovske v.
 Maass, in which he obtained his client's release from a life term in prison for a murder he did not commit, and Merrell vs. Czerniak, in which he won a new trial for a juvenile wrongfully convicted of murder.

 Rose has also spent a great deal of time representing people whose cases have involved significant constitutional questions or controversial progressive political issues.
 His clients have included peace activists, anti-nuclear protestors, environmentalists, marijuana law reformers, American Indian Movement leaders and initiative petition circulators.
 While on the faculty of the University of Oregon Law School, he taught seminars on the law of political protest.
 Most recently, he successfully represented John Brennan, the naked Transportation Security Administration protestor, against charges of public indecency.
 He then successfully represented Moses Wrosen against charges arinsng from his sleeping on a platform in front of Portland City Hall in protest of the city's homeless policies.
 Michael has spoken widely to professional and civic organizations and continuing legal education seminars on topics ranging from First Amendment issues to DUII defense and is known for his creative motion practice.